rabbitmq/rabbitmq-website/site/persistence-conf.md

 ### <a id="async-threads" class="anchor" href="#async-threads">I/O Thread Pool Size</a>

 [The runtime](/runtime.html) uses a pool threads to handle long-running file I/O operations.
-They are known as These are shared among all virtual hosts and queues.
+These are shared among all virtual hosts and queues.
 Every active file I/O operation uses one async thread while it is occurring.
 Having too few async threads can therefore hurt performance.

 Note that the situation with async threads is not exactly